cn666278/task-todo-new-edition/README.md

 ## Getting Started

+1. Turn off all anti-virus software, personal hot spots
+2. Open the project file using Android Studio
+3. Run Flutter Doctor to ensure the required runtime configuration
+4. Running the project

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: